Being a writer is a pretty straightforward job – all you really need to do is sit down, do your research, write, and edit.

 All you need are a good dictation microphone or headphones and a transcription software license.

 If you have a good microphone (I recommend a high-quality lapel mic), you can almost say goodbye to your keyboard.
-This thing will improve your typing speed by 300% and now you can get the mobile Dragon Anywhere app for free for a year as well.
+This thing will improve your typing speed by 300%.

 4. Lap Desk or Keyboard and Mouse Tray